 The Human Rights Watch International Film Festival was created to advance public education on human rights issues and concerns using the unique medium of film.
 Each year, the Human Rights Watch International Film Festival exhibits the finest human rights films and videos in commercial and archival theaters in the U.S. and on television and in film festivals in cities around the world in an attempt to promote expanded public awareness about human rights issues.

 In selecting films for the festival, Human Rights Watch concentrates equally on artistic merit and human rights content.
-The festival encourages filmmakers around the world to address human rights subject matter in their work and presents films and videos from both new and established international filmmakers.
-Each year, the festival's programming committee screens more than five hundred films and videos to create a program that represents a range of countries and issues.
-Once a film is nominated for a place in the program, staff of the relevant divisions of Human Rights Watch also view the work to confirm its accuracy in the portrayal of human rights concerns.
-Though the festival rules out films that contain unacceptable inaccuracies of fact, we do not bar any films on the basis of a particular point of view.
+The festival encourages filmmakers around the world to address human rights subject matter in their work and presents films and videos from both new and established international human rights filmmakers.
+Each year, the festival's programming committee screens more than 600 films and videos to create a program which represents the widest number of countries and issues.
+Once a film is nominated for a place in the program, staff of the relevant division of Human Rights Watch also view it to confirm accuracy in the portrayal of human rights concerns.

 The Human Rights Watch International Film Festival was established in 1988, in part to mark the tenth anniversary of the founding of what has become Human Rights Watch.
 After a hiatus of three years, it was resumed in 1991 and has since been presented annually.
 The festival's full run opens each year in New York, but increasingly portions of the festival have been presented elsewhere in the U.S. and abroad, a reflection of both the national scope of the festival and the increasingly global appeal that the project has generated.